aprajitamathur/dockerdemo_examples/cowsay/README.md

 docker run my-fun-cowsay

-Congrats!
-You've now created and run your first container image!
+Moo Moo !
+We create and ran our very own first image!

 Sharing the Image
 The image you just created exists only on the machine that performed the build.
 So, if we want to share the image, we need to push it to a registry.
 Think of a registry as a code repo.
 It's sole purpose is to share container images.
 In order to push to Docker Hub, we need to authenticate.
 Do this by running:

 docker login
-All images (except Official Images) in Docker Hub are namespaced.
-For example, if I push images, they aren't going to simply named my-first-php-image, as it doesn't convey who it comes from, but creates a nightmare trying to ensure my image doesn't collide with yours.
-To fix this, my image would be named mikesir87/my-first-php-image.
-Using the docker tag command, we can provide another name for the image we built earlier.
+All images (except Official Images) in Docker Hub are namespaced (ie it includes your name in front of it to avoid confusion)

 # Replace aprajitamathur with your Docker Hub username
 docker tag my-fun-cowsay aprajitamathur/my-fun-cowsay